JulyOT/JulyOT/docs/blog/2022-07-08-nanoframework-gpio-i2c-spi.md

 var readResult = i2CBmp280.Read();

-// Print out the measured data Debug.WriteLine($"Temperature: {readResult.Temperature?.DegreesCelsius:0.#}\u00B0C");
+// Print out the measured data Debug.WriteLine($"Temperature: {readResult.Temperature?.DegreesCelsius:N1}\u00B0C");
-Debug.WriteLine($"Pressure: {readResult.Pressure?.Hectopascals:0.##}hPa");
+Debug.WriteLine($"Pressure: {readResult.Pressure?.Hectopascals:N2}hPa");
 ```

 You will note as well the usage of [UnitsNet](https://github.com/angularsen/UnitsNet).
-We've atomized the most popular ones and provide them as nuget.
+We've atomized the most popular ones and provide them as NuGet packages.
 They are used to facilitate any unit conversion.
 So you don't need to think if you have to provide a temperature as a Celsius or a Fahrenheit.
 It's just a temperature, the end developer will just choose the unit to display.
 The rest of the magic is done for you.